 Jiah Khan Case: I Was Put Behind Bars When I Was 21 For Something I Haven't Done - Sooraj Pancholi

-Sooraj Pancholi is more known for having alleged pushed Jiah Khan to suicide than his Bollywood career.
+Sooraj Pancholi is more known for having allegedly pushed Jiah Khan to suicide than his Bollywood career.
 Recently, the actor met the media for the promotions of his upcoming film, Satellite Shankar and broke down when asked about the court case he is waging a war against.

 "I have been struggling in life over the past seven years.
 I was put behind bars when I was 21 for something I haven't done.
 I don't want to hype this but I want to say that all these years, I have been very quite because I believed in our legal system," said Sooraj.